 What can you bring?

-Another perk to having a private guide is that she took my handbag at the mausoleum’s security checkpoint and met us with it at the mausoleum’s exit so there was no need to go back and forth to the car should I want my real camera, water and other necessities in my handbag.
+Another perk of having a private guide is that she took my handbag at the mausoleum’s security checkpoint and met us with it at the mausoleum’s exit, so there was no need to go back and forth to the car should I want my real camera, water, and other necessities in my handbag.
 Lockers to place belongings are located to the east near the National Museum of China, but it’s quite a walk.

 After passing through mausoleum security, you’ll be given the option to buy gorgeous white chrysanthemums to place at a giant seated statue of Mao (that I was told was meant to copy the Lincoln Memorial) just after entering the mausoleum.
 I believe they were $8 RMB each or so.
 There is no fee to enter the mausoleum.

-It was at that moment that my daughter started to become nervous about what we were about to see.
+At that moment, my daughter started to become nervous about what we were about to see.
 She did not want to buy a chrysanthemum.
 If you do place a chrysanthemum, it is customary to bow as you do so.

-We arrived to the mausoleum quite early, maybe just after 9:00am and there was almost no line.
-However, what line there is moves quickly because you’ll be ushered past Chairman Mao without any time to stop.
+We arrived at the mausoleum quite early, maybe just after 9:00 a.m., and there was almost no line.
+However, the line there moves quickly because you’ll be ushered past Chairman Mao without any time to stop.
 Everyone we spoke with told us not to be dissuaded by a line if there is one because it moves so quickly.
 Now I believe it.

 He’s in a glass casket.
 On top of that, you’re viewing the glass casket behind a glass wall.
 The back of his head was backlit so between reflection on the glass and the light, he looks like a (very unscary) wax figure at peace.